alejosilvalau/expressu/README.md

 - A cooking recipe
   And more...

-The back end is deployed on Heroku, and the front end is on Netlify.
+The back end is deployed on Heroku, and the front end is on Netlify, and uses the PERN stack.

 - [ExpressU](#ExpressU)
   - [Summary](#summary)